 Hoan Kiem District

 One of the best things to do in Hoan Kiem is simply just to sit and watch as the magic of Hanoi’s daily life happens around you.
-Sip on a strong, sweet Vietnamese coffee on a street corner cafe and watch the streams of scooters skillfully manoeuvre their way through the traffic, the ladies serving up sloshing bowls of pho hour after hour and vendors selling fruit and other wares on the back of push bikes, calling out in Vietnamese to passers-by to let them know what they have to sell.
+Sip on a strong, sweet Vietnamese coffee on a street corner cafe.
+Watch the streams of scooters skillfully manoeuvre their way through the traffic, the ladies serving up sloshing bowls of pho and vendors selling fruit and other wares on the back of push bikes.

 Public transport in the district is non-existent, but many of the main tourist attractions are in walking distance as well as restaurants, bars and the weekend market that take over some of the quarter’s streets on a Friday evening.